Hybrid Block Successive Approximation for One-Sided Non-Convex Min-Max Problems: Algorithms and Applications: Numerical Results

-Note that we do not perform extensive parameter tuning, since the purpose of this experiment is not to support the superiority of the robust model, but merely to illustrate that both models achieve comparable performance.
-If true, then one can conclude that the proposed algorithm works well as it is capable of attaining good solutions of min-max optimization problems.
-Indeed, the results presented in Fig. \ref{fig:mnist} support this view, since the two approaches achieve approximately the same accuracy on the test set.
+Note that we do not perform extensive parameter tuning, since the purpose of this experiment is not to support the superiority of the robust model, but merely to illustrate that the proposed HiBSA computes a reasonable model similar to what can be computed by multistep GDA, and to what can be obtained by multi-task learning.
+Indeed, the results presented in Fig. \ref{fig:mnist} support this view, since different approaches achieve approximately the same accuracy on the test set.

 }

 {\bf Power control in the presence of a jammer.} Consider the multi-channel and multi-user formulation \eqref{eq:jammer} where there are $N$ channels, $K$ collaborative users and one jammer.
 We can verify that the jammer problem (i.e., the maximization problem over $y$) has a strongly concave objective function over the feasible set.